Mikey and Nicky: Release

 Angered by May's contentiousness during filming and editing, Paramount booked the completed film into theaters for a few days to satisfy contractual obligations, but did not give the film its full support.
 Paramount's cut, riddled with continuity errors, was released to the ridicule of critics.
-This led John Simon to call the film "a celluloid death wish" in a 1976 article in The New Yorker.
+This led John Simon to call the film "a celluloid death wish" in a 1976 article in New York Magazine.
 In 1978, Julian Schlossberg, who had previously worked in acquisitions for Paramount before starting his own company, Castle Hill Productions, purchased the rights from the studio with May and Falk.

 A new version of the film, approved by May, was shown at the Museum of Modern Art in New York City for the Directors Guild of America Fiftieth Anniversary Tribute on November 17, 1986.
 The film was also shown in Park City, Utah, at the United States Film Festival's Tribute to John Cassavetes on January 25, 1989.
 The film was released on Blu-ray and DVD by The Criterion Collection in 2019.